NomotoK/doris-mcp-lite/README.md

 - Execute **read-only SQL queries** against your Doris database.
 - Perform **data analysis operations** such as retrieving yearly, monthly, and daily usage data.
 - Query metadata such as **database schemas**, **table structures**, and **resource usage**.
+- Connection Pooling: Efficient connection management with pooling to optimize performance.
+- Asynchronous Execution: Support for asynchronous query execution to improve responsiveness.

 ### **🧠 Prompts**